SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 ..
 HACK: this is currently duplicated in Initialization.

-All structures have an automatically-generated :newTerm:`memberwise initializer`, which can be used to initialise the member properties of new structure instances.
+All structures have an automatically-generated :newTerm:`memberwise initializer`, which can be used to initialise the properties of new structure instances.
 Initial values for the properties of the new instance can be passed to the memberwise initializer by name:

-.. testcode:: classesAndStructures
+.. testcode:: customTypes

     --> let twoByTwo = Size(width: 2.0, height: 2.0)
     <<< // twoByTwo : Size = Size(2.0, 2.0)